zapply-web/zapply-web.github.io/README.md

 Checkout our MVP and marketing video: https://drive.google.com/drive/folders/1-sobbP5BJUYxtePFNhAkv7lnOMs1ufao?usp=sharing

-This project was prepared for the BruinLabs competition at UCLA organized by Bruin Entrepreneurs, ACM @ UCLA and DevX.
+This project was prepared under BruinLabs at UCLA organized by Bruin Entrepreneurs, ACM @ UCLA and DevX.